 Slack is a team communication and collaboration tool.
-Onna integrates with Slack's Audit Logs API to extract all related data and metadata from Slack user accounts including specific channels they've joined and/or private/multiparty chats.
+Onna integrates with Slack's Audits API to extract all related data and metadata from Slack user accounts including specific channels they've joined and/or private/multiparty chats.
 This feature allows Onna users to perform user-based Slack Enterprise collections for legal hold purposes and data preservation.

 Type of Account Needed

 - To enable this type of collection, you'll need a Slack Enterprise Owner account

 Onna's Slack Audit Logs integration can perform user-based collections.
 This type of collection can only be completed with a Slack Enterprise account.
 The person adding the integration must be an Organization Owner within their Slack environment.

 All files available through the Audits API are synced, including, but not limited to:

 - All available workspaces where your specified user(s) are members.
 An organization on Slack Enterprise Grid can have multiple workspaces that can be accessed through this API

 - All channels your specified user(s) have joined both private and public